-By 1934, the Teachers College had gained much experience in intercollegiate wrestling.
+By 1934, the Teachers College had gained a good deal of experience in intercollegiate wrestling.
 They placed for the first time at the NCAA tournament, tying for seventh place.
 Then in 1937, they again placed at the NCAA championships, although this time tying with the University of Minnesota for third.
 This year was also a landmark because Ray Cheney (right) became the first Teachers College wrestling champion.
 He placed first at 135 pounds.

 The highlight of the 1940 season was a major defeat of one of Teachers College's biggest rivals, the Iowa State Cyclones.
-The TC beat the Cyclones 17-13, the first time since the two had begun competing in 1924.
-This win also helped the TC win the figurative Iowa State Championship.
+The Teachers College beat the Cyclones, 17-13, the first time since the two had begun competing in 1924.
+This win also helped TC win the figurative Iowa State Championship.
 They won this championship by beating the University of Iowa 15-9, Cornell 15-11, and Iowa State.

 World War II greatly influenced the 1942 through 1945 seasons.
 During the 1941-1942 season, low turnouts for wrestling teams prompted athletic officials to rule that freshmen could compete at the varsity intercollegiate level.
 For freshman Bill Koll, this ruling allowed him to compete at the AAU tournament and win first place in his division.
 The Teachers College also won the state AAU tournament that year and took home two additional individual titles: Gerald Leeman (left) at 128 pounds and Leon Martin (center) at 175 pounds.
 Bill Koll (right) earned first at 135 pounds.

-As the intensity of the war increased, more students and faculty members left the Teachers College to fight.
+As the intensity of the war increased, more students and faculty members left the Teachers College to join the war effort.
 Coach McCuskey joined the Navy as a Lieutenant and instructor at the Navy Preflight School at Iowa City, Iowa.
-Baseball coach Lawrence Whitford was set to coach the wrestling team in McCuskey's absence but he also entered into the armed forces.
+Baseball coach Lawrence Whitford was set to coach the wrestling team in McCuskey's absence, but he also entered the armed forces.
 Football coach Clyde "Buck" Starbeck coached the wrestling team on to two wins against Michigan State and Iowa State, and a tie with the University of Minnesota.

 "Pudge" Camarata (L) and "Champ" Martin (R).

-The seasons from 1946 through 1952 could be called the College's winning seasons.
-During those seven seasons the ISTC team placed each year in the top four at the NCAA tournament and had 16 individual national champions.
+The seasons from 1946 through 1952 could be called the college's best winning seasons.
+During those seven seasons, the ISTC team placed each year in the top four at the NCAA tournament and had sixteen individual national champions.

 - 1946 2nd place